Megan Cornish

-Megan Cornish is an American socialist feminist and labor activist with the Freedom Socialist Party (FSP) and Radical Women, as well as a retired electrician with Seattle City Light.
+Megan Cornish (born May 27, 1947) is an American socialist feminist and labor activist with the Freedom Socialist Party (FSP) and Radical Women, as well as a retired electrician with Seattle City Light.
 Cornish became an electrician after participating in an affirmative action program in 1974.
 Much of her activism work has focused on fighting workplace discrimination at Seattle City Light.

 Early life

-Cornish was born on May 27, 1947 into a military family in Oswego, New York, and spent her childhood in various locations around the United States.
+Cornish was born on May 27, 1947, into a military family in Oswego, New York, and spent her childhood in various locations around the United States.
 Cornish says she was drawn to feminism after reading The Feminine Mystique, describing the book's effect on her as "like a bomb had been dropped."
 After graduating from Cornell University in 1969 with a BA in literature, Cornish moved to the Puget Sound region and worked at The Shelter Half, a GI coffeehouse, as part of the anti-war movement in Tacoma, Washington.
 It was at this time that Cornish became involved with the labor, anti-war, and desegregation movements.
 She was arrested while participating in a demonstration on behalf of the United Construction Workers Association.
 Her activism focused on creating employment opportunities in the trades for black men, and she later stated that "it never dawned on me that I may ever [seek trades employment]."